 7. Editorial Decision and Revision

-After receiving at least two reports from peer reviewers, the editorial team discusses the reports and the academic editor makes the final decision (this process may involve further consultation with the reviewers and editor-mediated communications between the reviewers).
+After receiving at least two reports from peer reviewers, the editorial team discusses the reports and the relevant editor (the Editor-in-Chief/Editorial Board Member of a journal or the Guest Editor of a Special Issue) makes the final decision (this process may involve further consultation with the reviewers and editor-mediated communications between the reviewers).
 The decision will be one of the following:

 Accept in Present Form: The manuscript is accepted without any further revision.